meerkat-dashboard/meerkat/docs/install.md

 /usr/local/meerkat/meerkat -config /usr/local/meerkat/meerkat.toml
 ```

-Open a web browser and browse to the IP address of the machine.
+Open a web browser and browse to the address of the machine.

 We're done!

-This set up is only sufficient for the most basic dashboards, testing, or fiddling around.
+This set up is only sufficient for basic dashboards, testing, and fiddling around.
 Meerkat's primary use case is to display information from [Icinga2](https://icinga.com).
 Follow the [Connecting Icinga tutorial](connect-icinga) to set this up.